-The bread and butter topics of self-effacing humor have people poking fun at their height, hair, age, name, personal foibles, and failures.
+The bread and butter topics of self-effacing humor have people poking fun at their height, hair, age, name, personal foibles, successes, and failures.
 We thought you would enjoy perusing some self-deprecating one-liners others have had success with so you can consider following in their humor-tested footsteps.
 Feel free to use one that feels right for your situation and sense of humor:

 Suppose you’re tall.
 You can quip that you are the first one to know it’s raining.

 Conversely, if you’re short you can joke that you are the last one to know when it’s raining.